ericv032/mws-restaurant-stage-1/README.md

 ## Installing

-1. Download the server.
+1. Download the server
-2. Start server by running node server on root folder of server.
+2. Start server by running node server on root folder of server
-3. Download this repo.
+3. Download this repo
-4. Install the dependencies.
+4. Install project dependencies
 ```
 npm install
 ```